aleonnet/RTEF/README.md

 ## Description

 The purpose of this application is to present a simple way to forecast future energy consumption based on a stream of MQTT data received from an electricity meter.
 The forecasted electricity consumption can then be used by a utility provider to better manage their electricity production.
-A better matched production vs. demand reduces the volatility of the electricity price, ultimately making electricity cheaper for the consumer.
+A better matched production vs. demand reduces the volatility of the electricity price, ultimately making electricity cheaper and more reliable for the consumer.

 ### How does it work?